 Overview of the interviews:

 The purpose of this interview is to explore with teachers like yourself who are delivering KS3 computing in UK schools (specifically at year 9), how you interpret and deliver the Computing Curriculum.
 This is a semi-structured interview, which means that although there are few questions listed below these are more ‘jumping off points’, rather than questions I am looking for specific answers to.
-I have anticipated that this interview will last slight less than an hour depending on your answers.
+I have anticipated that this interview will last slightly less than an hour depending on your answers.
 However, should you think of anything after the interview that you would like to include please feel free to get in touch (contact details below).
 Once the Interviews have been transcribed I will provide you with a ‘proof’ transcription review, and should you wish to clarify anything you have said, you will be given an opportunity to do so.

 I would also like to reiterate that this interview is confidential and not in anyway aiming to judge or evaluate you or your teaching.
 Should I use direct quotations form this interviews in any form, every effort will made to ensure that your words are anonymised.
 The purpose of this interview is to allow your voice as a teaching professional to inform and shape my research.